soumitag/multiSLIDE/demo_data/README.md

 ## Introduction

-This folder contains example input data files and sample information files for **multiSLIDE**.
+This folder contains example input data files and sample information files for **multiSLIDE** as well as their corresponding workspaces saved as .mslide files.

 ### Sample Dataset 1  - Unfolded Protein Response in Time-series mRNA and Protein data(1)